 How long would it take to see results?

-As with any effective acne treatment, improvement is typically seen within 4-6 weeks of regular use.
-Combining a sulfur treatment cream with other medicated anti-acne products, such as a salicylic acid cleanser or a benzoyl peroxide treatment cream, is recommended for the best results.
+Improvements with sulfur are typically seen within 4-6 weeks of regular use.
+For optimal results, you can pair a sulfur treatment cream with other acne-fighting products, such as a salicylic acid cleanser or benzoyl peroxide treatment.

 Shop: